Unlock the past by train

 Uncover unusual tales

 Discover quirky and lesser-known stories across Britain when you take the train.
 In Scotland, travel the Strathallan Line to Stirling’s atmospheric Old Town Jail, where costumed guides bring Scotland’s darker past to life.
-In the East of England, stroll from Harwich Town Station on the Mayflower Line to the Lifeboat Museum, packed with tales of daring sea rescues.

 Over in the Midlands, take the Derwent Valley Line to Matlock Bath and soar to the Heights of Abraham for caves, fossils, and sweeping views.
 In the West Midlands, explore the Cam Valley’s ancient settlements and archaeological finds, like the Meldreth Hoard.